bagisto/user-guide/src/multi-vendor-marketplace/introduction.md

 In the Multi Vendor Marketplace, this system is made to be user friendly for vendors and very effective for admins.

+### Dealership Management

+The Dealer Management system allows dealers to sell products that are already available in the marketplace, added by the Admin.

+Instead of creating a new listing from scratch, dealers can use existing products added by the Admin, customize their price, quantity, product condition, and add a new description.

+This feature helps dealers save time by reusing existing product listings and maintaining consistent product information across the marketplace.

 ### Orders management

 Order management in a Multi Vendor Marketplace helps sellers and admins track, manage, and fulfill customer orders with ease.